 Introduction

-Paediatric polypharmacy is defined as two or more medicines, which is lower than the accepted definition of five or more medicines in adults.
+Paediatric polypharmacy is defined as two or more medicines, which is lower than the definition in adults (≥5 medicines).
 A recent scoping review of paediatric polypharmacy found a mean prevalence of 39.7% with a large range from 0.9% to 98.4%.

 Methods